SAM: Self-supervised Learning of Pixel-wise Anatomical Embeddings in Radiological Images: Experiments

 {\bf 3D Lesion matching} is tested using DeepLesion, which includes 32K lesions annotated on 4K patients.
 Most patients have multiple follow-up CTs.
 Given a lesion annotation on one CT, the task of lesion matching is to locate the corresponding lesion on another CT of the same patient.
-We manually annotated 1,014 lesion pairs on the validation and test sets of DeepLesion.
-A latest lesion detection algorithm~\cite{Cai2020VULD} was used to generate the 3D bounding-box of each lesion.
-Then, we extracted the embedding from the center of the box of the template lesion, and use it to detect a matched point in the follow-up scan.
+We manually annotate 3,556 lesion pairs on the validation and test sets of DeepLesion.
+We extract SAM embedding from the center of the box of the template lesion, and use it to detect a matched point in the follow-up scan.

 {\bf Evaluation metrics:} We use the mean radial error (MRE)~\cite{Li2020landmark} and maximum radial error as the evaluation metrics.
 Radial errors are the Euclidean distances of predicted and ground-truth coordinates.
 For lesion matching, the central points of the lesions' 3D bounding-boxes are used as landmarks to compute errors.
-Besides, if the matched point falls in the lesion's bounding-box, it is regarded as a correct match to calculate the accuracy.
+Besides, if the matched point falls in the lesion's bounding-box, it is regarded as a correct match to calculate an accuracy.